When will the July 2022 Washington D.C. Bar Exam results be released?

 The July Washington D.C.
-Bar Exam results are usually released around mid-to-end October.
-However, this year, the exam is being administered ONLINE only.
-So, it is much harder to make a prediction!
-You can read more about D.C.’s bar exam changes here.
-Thus, it is unclear when the Committee on Admissions will release July 2021 Washington D.C.
+Bar Exam results are usually released around mid-to-end of October.
+Thus, it is unclear when the Committee on Admissions will release July 2022 Washington D.C.
 Bar Exam results, but we have a guess!

-Our best guess is that the results will be released on or around Friday, October 29, 2021—UPDATE, WE WERE CORRECT!
-The release date could still be later due to the COVID-19 pandemic, however, it should be noted that students who do not pass still need adequate time to prepare for the February 2022 bar exam. *Note: The Washington D.C Committee on Admissions, will sometimes update its website with the results release date.
+Our best guess is that the results will be released on or around Thursday, October 27, 2022.–update, we were off! they were released early on October 14th!
+The release date could be later, but it should be noted that students who do not pass still need adequate time to prepare for the February bar exam, so it cannot be too late! *Note: The Washington D.C Committee on Admissions, will sometimes update its website with the results release date.
 Please check to see if their website is updated!

 Past July Washington D.C.
 Bar Exam Release Dates and Passage Rates

 (note that these are the dates that students were notified of whether they passed, not when the list of certified passers by name was released!)

 - July 2022: Friday, October 14 (72% pass rate, 1165/1622 takers)